entropyofchaos/woven_builder_test/README.md

    - The actual test outputs can be found by running the `cat` command on the output log or XML file.
      - Command: `cat /work/bazel-testlogs/xmltest/test.log`
      - Command: `cat /work/bazel-testlogs/xmltest/test.xml`
-   - To run the test with the Clang, tsan or asan, append the `--config` flag(s) as described above in step 1.
+   - To run the test with the Clang, tsan or asan, append the `--config` flag(s) as described above in Step 1.
 Example:
      - Command: `bazel test --config=clang12_config --config=asan //:xmltest`

    ### Memory Leak Test